m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 Metaphor is designed to be used at the start of a new conversation with an AI large language model (LLM).
 It sets the scene for the LLM, ensuring it knows how you want it behave, what you want it to do, and allows you to tell it everything it needs to know to do that.
+Throughout this document you'll see AI and LLM used interchangeably.

 You might ask "AIs know almost everything - why do I need to do this?"
 The answer is surprisingly simple.